The Thrill of It All (Sam Smith album)

-The Thrill of It All is the second studio album by English singer and songwriter Sam Smith.
+The Thrill of It All is the second studio album by the English singer and songwriter Sam Smith.
 It was released on 3 November 2017 through Capitol Records.

 Background

 On 6 October 2017, Smith announced via Twitter that their second album, titled "The Thrill of It All", was to be released on 3 November 2017.
 It is Smith's second full album of material after their hugely successful debut album In the Lonely Hour (2014), which has sold 12 million copies worldwide.

 Speaking to Billboard about the album, Smith said:

-"I went through, like, this vortex, came out, I feel like I've rebuilt myself as a stronger thing and I'm just gonna go into the vortex again," they say in a preview that features a montage of studio sessions.
-"I wasn't trying to make a big pop record when I made this album.
+"I went through, like, this vortex, came out, I feel like I've rebuilt myself as a stronger thing and I'm just gonna go into the vortex again. [...]
+I wasn't trying to make a big pop record when I made this album.
 I was actually just trying to make something personal and like a diary."

 Singles

 "Too Good at Goodbyes" was released as the album's lead single on 8 September 2017.
 It topped the UK Singles Chart and peaked No. 4 on the US Billboard Hot 100.

 "One Last Song" was sent to radio in the United Kingdom on 3 November 2017, on the day of album release as its second single.

 On 27 March 2018, Smith announced that "Pray" would serve as the third single, and would feature newly recorded guest vocals from American rapper Logic.
 The song was released on 29 March 2018.

 "Baby, You Make Me Crazy" was released as the fourth single from the album on 29 June 2018.